How to Password Protect Files Online

 - Requires using a specific service

-- Can't password-protect and keep files in your own storage
+- Cannot password-protect files in your own storage this way

 Method 2: ZIP Encryption

 ZIP files support password protection natively.
-You can password-protect any file (or folder of files) by compressing it into a password-protected ZIP.
+You can lock any file or folder by compressing it into a password-protected ZIP.

 zip -e secure_files.zip file1.pdf file2.docx file3.jpg